tomhrr/cosh/doc/rpkic.md

         - `exec`: the path to the `rpki-client` executable Initialises a new `rpki-client` instance.

+ - `rpkic.instances`
+    - Returns a generator over all of the current instance names.

  - `rpkic.clear`
     - Takes an instance name, and deletes all data associated with that instance.